wangc90/CircCNNs/README.md

 ![CircCNN Base models](Images/RCM_algorithm.png)

-### Making predictions using our pre-trained model weights
+### Making predictions using our pre-trained base model weights
 To predict the given exon pairs of this format to be BS or LS: chr19|58921331|58929694|+<br>
 chr9|91656940|91660748|-<br>